 BattleTech is all about strategy, outwitting your opponent by using the strengths and weaknesses of given mechs to your advantage.
 Dice give the game randomness for determining things like hit locations.
 There are rules for customizing or designing your mech, as well as supplements that allow you to create your war campaign!
 And if you love Game of Thrones type intrigue, you will love the lore of the BattleTech Universe.

 While this game has been around for a long time, it has recently gotten an update with two great box sets to get new players into the game.
 While BattleTech Beginner Box is the cheaper option with a slimmed-down ruleset for new players, I would recommend getting the BattleTech: A Game of Armored Combat full box set since you get more out of it.
-Check out my Supreme Guide to BattleTech for more details!
+Check out my full review here or the Supreme Guide to BattleTech for more details!

 7. Star Wars: X-Wing